McLeodMoores/xl4j/docs/debugging.md

 ```
 These classes can be found on the `examples-for-docs` branch in the `xll-examples` project.

-# General note about errors
+### General note about errors
 It can sometimes be hard to work out if an error is coming from Excel or the add-in itself.
 It's worth noting that errors returned from XL4J are the `#NULL!` error type.
 Excel only returns this type of error "when you refer to an intersection of two ranges that do not intersect".
-As a general rule of thumb, therefore, any errors other than `#NULL!` are because there's an error in the formula (including the too many parameters to an XL4J function; see **TODO section link**), division by zero, etc., and `#NULL!` is an error from XL4J if there are no ranges referenced in the formula.
+As a general rule of thumb, therefore, any errors other than `#NULL!` are because there's an error in the formula, division by zero, etc., and `#NULL!` is an error from XL4J if there are no ranges referenced in the formula.

+## \#NULL!

-# The function is missing
+### The function is missing
 After the plugin has been built with these new classes, the next step is to try to use them.
 However, when we try to use the reverse quarterly function in Excel, the function name doesn't appear in the suggestions:

 ![Missing function 1](https://github.com/McLeodMoores/xl4j/blob/master/docs/images/missing-function-1.png)